munna9/devops-codes/aws/README.md

 Please read attributes section for configuration paramaters for any recipe(s)

 ### aws::cli_install

 Depends on basic-essentials::install_pip recipe and requires pip to be installed.

 1. Refers `['aws']['cli']['packages']` hash and identifies pip packages to be installed.
 1. Create/update symbolic link to /usr/loca/bin/aws from /usr/local/bin/aws if not exists.

 ### aws::cli_uninstall

 Depends on basic-essentials::install_pip recipe and requires pip to be installed.

 1. Refers `['aws']['cli']['packages']` hash and identifies pip packages to be uninstalled.
 1. deletes symbolic link  /usr/loca/bin/aws.

 ### aws::ecr_login

+Install AWS cli and Ruby SDK for connecting to Elastic container registry and creates client connections

-In order to manage AWS components, authentication credentials need to be available to the node.
-There are 3 ways to handle this:
+1. In order to manage AWS components, authentication credentials need to be available to the node.
+There are 3 ways to handle this

-Enables login to AWS container registry service

-    explicitly pass credentials parameter to the resource use the credentials in the ~/.aws/credentials file let the resource pick up credentials from the IAM role assigned to the instance
+    1. explicitly pass credentials parameter to the resource
+    1. use the credentials in the ~/.aws/credentials file
+    1. let the resource pick up credentials from the IAM role assigned to the instance

-Also new resources can now assume an STS role, with support for MFA as well.
-Instructions are below in the relevant section.
+    1. Also new resources can now assume an STS role, with support for MFA as well

+1. Checks if access_key_id and secret_access_key is provided, create ~/.aws/config file
+1. Establishes ad-hoc ECR client connection to obtain authorization token, serveraddress, proxy_endpoint

+### aws::inspector_agent_install

+Install inspector agent on all converging nodes, this agent harvests host for common vulenarabilities and exposures.

+1. Downloads `['aws']['inspector_agent']['uri']` to `['aws']['inspector_agent']['binary_path']` and ensures file is universally accessible
+1. Executes `node['aws']['inspector_agent']['binary_path']` for installing inspector agent

+### aws::inspector_agent_uninstall

+Depends on basic-essentials::install_pip recipe and requires pip to be installed.

+1. Removes `['aws']['inspector_agent']['binary_path']` for uninstalling inspector agent
+1. Uninstall `['aws']['inspector_agent']['binary_name']` package from installed node

 Attributes
 ==========